lkgarcia/whitepaper/docs/04-enabling-agentic-ai-through-well-defined-api-contracts.md

 *   **Data Masking and Redaction:** Contracts can specify fields that must be redacted or transformed for the agent.
 For instance, an _account\_lookup_ tool might return a customer profile that includes a national ID or Social Security Number – the contract can mark that field as sensitive and the tool gateway could automatically hash or mask it (or the agent may be restricted from seeing it entirely).
 Sensitive data classification labels from the contract feed into a redaction engine.
 This way, even if an agent has access to personal data, we can enforce that certain high-risk data never leaves the secure service boundary or is only provided in a sanitized form.
 (E.g., last 4 digits of an ID instead of the full number.)
 Organizations should integrate their data classification policies here, so that any output to an AI agent is treated just like output to any external party in terms of compliance.

-*   **Encryption and Transit Security:** While not unique to AI, it’s worth stating that all agent <-> tool communications should be encrypted (TLS) and authenticated.
+*   **Encryption and Transit Security:** While not unique to AI, it’s worth stating that all agent-to-tool communications should be encrypted (TLS) and authenticated.
 Contracts can declare if additional encryption of payloads is required (for instance, an extra encryption layer for particularly sensitive info, even within internal networks).
 Given that LLM agents might run in various environments (some on cloud platforms, etc.), it is crucial to prevent man-in-the-middle or eavesdropping on tool APIs.
 This aligns with existing API security practices but becomes part of the AI governance story.

 *   **Execution Sandboxes:** If a tool involves executing code (for example, an agent might have a tool to run a SQL query or a Python script for advanced calculations), that execution environment must be sandboxed.
 The contract should enumerate what side effects are allowed.
 A “code execution” tool contract, for instance, might specify that the code runs in a container with no network access and time/memory limits.
 The agent thus knows any code it sends will only produce a result, and cannot, say, call arbitrary external URLs unless explicitly allowed by the tool’s design.
 This prevents the agent from using a tool in a malicious way (intentionally or due to prompt injection).
 Recent threat advisories emphasize such sandboxing and strict access controls as key to AI agent security[dtexsystems.com](https://www.dtexsystems.com/resources/i3-threat-advisory-mitigating-ai-agent-risks/#:~:text=To%20mitigate%20risks%20associated%20with,and%20respond%20to%20anomalies%20promptly).